Myzumi/BeatRPC/README.md

 7. Play a game and let the application take over your Discord RPC! :D

 # Issues & Support
-Feel free to open up any Issues here on Github if you having Problems with BeatRPC or have suggestions that you thing i should add to BeatRPC (~~or found a god dam Spelling mistake, as i am not perfect at english~~)
+Feel free to open an Issue here on github if you have problems with BeatRPC or have any suggestions on what I should add to it

 # Future Plans
 * Making this Project a Standalone Execution